-Very few people can resist a pufferfish once they've seen them, and the small figure 8 puffer might be one you'd like to provide with a home in your own freshwater aquarium.
-Their expressive faces and propeller-like fins are charming.
+Very few people can resist a pufferfish once they've seen one, and the small figure 8 puffer might be one you'd like to bring home to your own freshwater aquarium.
+Their expressive faces, intelligent curiosity, and propeller-like fins are charming.
 Pufferfish derive their name from their ability to inflate themselves with water or air when startled.
-It's a defensive mechanism—it's harder to swallow a large fish than a small one.
+This is a very successful defensive mechanism because it's harder to swallow a fish that's ballooning in size!

 |Origin||Freshwaters of Southeast Asia|

 |Temperature||72 to 79 F (22 to 26 C)|